-The Brisbane Truth described graphically what happened and the reasons: not enough beer for the soldiery, or not at the right times.
-Queensland licensing laws required hotels to close by 8:00 p.m. and shutter on Sunday.
-The authorities did not enforce the rules though and a practice developed to keep the hotels in swing until 11:00 p.m.
+The Brisbane Truth described the Brisbane Beer riot in graphic terms and the reasons: not enough beer for the soldiery, or not at the right times.
+Queensland licensing law required that hotels close by 8:00 p.m. with no Sunday opening.
+The authorities did not enforce the rules though, and a practice developed to keep the hotels in full swing until 11:00 p.m.

-With the war going badly and a long struggle in sight, there was a clamp-down, and the law as printed was applied.
-The soldiers rebelled, taking over part of the downtown and snatching a keg through the smashed windows of a hotel.
-They rolled it down Queen Street to the lusty a capella of Roll Out The Barrel.
+With the war going badly and a long struggle in sight there was a clamp-down, and finally the law was applied as written.
+The soldiers rebelled by taking over part of the downtown.
+They snatched a keg through a smashed window and rolled it down Queen Street to the lusty a capella of Roll Out The Barrel.

 The trouble is believed to have originated when the soldiers were ordered out of a Queen street hotel at closing time— 8 o’clock— and was still fermenting three hours later.
 Military police were called in from the camps to assist the police, but the demonstrators remained out of hand.
 Complete control over the men was not gained until 2 o’clock this morning.
 Trouble began in Queen-street shortly after 8 o’clock, when soldiers were removed from the hotel.
 Fights broke out among the uniformed men.
 When other uniformed men joined in, the quarrel spread, and soon civilians gathered around the disputants, police came on the run, and hurried calls were sent out for reinforcements of both civilian and military police.
 Civilian police acted with restraint, and endeavored to calm the men, while officers who were rushed to the city in big military trucks, also added their persuasive efforts, but failed to quieten the men.
 Officers then went into consultation with the men, and hot arguments ensued, some of the men hooting their superiors, while others cheered.
 Eventually, some arrangement was apparently reached— there was no chance of any civilian getting near enough to hear the tenor of the conference— and the officer blew his whistle.
 The men forming up in marching order, and went from Queen-street to Edward-street.
 The march proceeded as far as Charlotte-street, when somebody suddenly started the cry, “About turn!”.
 It was taken up by numbers of the men, and soon swelled into a tremendous chorus.
 Almost as a solid body, the men obeyed the order, turned, and marched back into Queen street, led by a soldier who set the march tune with an accordion, which could scarcely be heard above the din of the shouts, “Roll out the barrel, we want beer!” and the cheering and hooting of the men.
 By this time, extra pickets had been rushed in from the suburban camps.
 The march proceeded into George-street, but eventually came back into Queen-street, where amazing scenes developed.

-The tone of this, and other press accounts, shows the shock of the populace against this complete breakdown of morale and discipline.
+The press accounts show the shock of the populace at this breakdown of morale and discipline.
 Terms such as “unprecedented” and “sensational” fill the stories.
-If anything the papers underplayed what happened, due probably to military or self-censorship.
-Modern historical reviews such as this one give a fuller picture.
-(The last link has many interesting photos, including one showing a special dispense system to serve beer without a head, a preoccupation particular to Australia in this period it seems).
+If anything the papers underplayed the gravity, due probably to military or self-censorship.
+Modern historical assessments, such as this one, give a fuller picture.
+Note the many interesting photos, including one showing a special dispense system to serve beer without a head, a preoccupation of Australians in this period, it seems.

-Numerous inquiries were held and one result was A.I.F.
-(Australian Imperial Force) canteens, formerly dry, were allowed to sell beer until 9:00 p.m. while the 8:00 p.m. rule continued to apply for civilians.
-This demonstrated to the forces a degree of solidarity they had felt, not without reason, was lacking earlier.
+Official inquiries followed.
+One result was that Australian Imperial Force (A.I.F.) canteens, formerly dry, could henceforth sell beer until 9:00 p.m.
+The 8:00 p.m. rule continued for civilians.
+This demonstrated to the forces a degree of public solidarity that earlier seemed lacking.

-In his reverse picture of the English pub and drinking in 1943, the Australian Godfrey Blunden wrote that beer was essential to the war effort.
-The alcohol level was moderate, and beer supplies in particular unreliable but there was enough to go around or so people judged.
-In Queensland, shortages and narrow trading hours were accepted by the population but the soldiers made clear you could only go so far in their regard.
+In his reversed picture of English pubs and drinking customs in 1943, Australian Godfrey Blunden wrote that beer was essential to the war effort.
+The alcohol level was moderate and beer supplies were unreliable, but there was enough to go around or so people judged.

-I am careful to restrict these remarks to Queensland as the states in Australia, due to their independent history before federation, had differing laws regulating breweries and drinking even after the war started.
+I am careful to restrict the above remarks to Queensland.
+The States in Australia, due to their separate history before the Federation, had differing laws on breweries and drinking and this continued even after 1939.

-Given the strains of any war and Western traditions, a reasonable policy on alcohol seems necessary, or that is how it was viewed then.
+Given the strains of any war and Western traditions, a reasonably permissive policy on alcohol seemed necessary, or so it was viewed then.